Dan Haloutz

 of Attrition.

-In November 1969, he converted
+In November 1969, Halutz converted

-studies, but returned to the Phantom squadron
+studies but returned to the Phantom squadron

-with the outbreak of the YYom
+at the outbreak of the Yom

 Kippur War.